Apply

 Application Procedure for DTP route of entry (Standard and CASE studentships)

-Step 1: Complete the University of Southampton online application by following this link.
+Step 1: Complete the University of Southampton online application by following this link first (link will be live when the application window opens in October 2024).

 If applying to an industry co-funded studentship use the link under – ‘Application Procedure for Industry co-funded studentships’